ammahmoudi/ammahmoudi.github.io/_projects/Dinning-Philosophers.md

 The task is to propose solutions for the problems mentioned in the algorithm and modify the algorithm accordingly.

-{% include figure.html path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/waiting.png" alt="waiting" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/waiting.png" alt="waiting" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## Solution